 Hungary: Supporting marginalized youth

-Since 2021, Givaudan volunteers in Budapest, Hungary have partnered with an organization dedicated to supporting marginalized children and teenagers in foster homes.
+Since 2021, Givaudan volunteers in Budapest, Hungary have partnered with an organisation dedicated to supporting marginalised children and teenagers in foster homes.
 Together, they organized activities like clothing donations and outdoor games, benefiting over 200 children and fostering a sense of community.

 As the children grew older, new needs emerged, particularly for teenagers transitioning to adulthood.
 An assessment revealed key areas for support: feelings of belonging, personal aspirations, self-perception, and access to mental health services.
 In response, we joined in supporting the initiative, together developing a project tailored to these needs.